Board of Directors

 Peter Morrison – Secretary

-Peter received his B.S. in Business Administration (Marketing) from Northeastern University in Boston.
-After successfully owning and operating a local wholesale distribution company in Portland for 17 years, he recently sold his business.
-Mr. Morrison has an extensive background in small business operations as well as a strong perspective for long-term strategic planning.
+Mr. Morrison has an extensive background in small business management as well as a strong perspective for long-term strategic planning.
 Mr. Morrison is excited about contributing to the success and growth of Baxter Academy, and cares deeply about providing our youth with the best possible educational opportunities.
 Mr. Morrison lives in Cumberland with his wife and three daughters.

-Ruth is the co-owner of Circa Guitars in South Portland, Maine.
-She attended University of Maryland in Munich, Germany and later went on to receive her BA in Psychology from Evergreen State College in Washington State.
+Ms. Dean is the co-owner of Circa Guitars in South Portland, Maine.
+She attended University of Maryland in Munich, Germany and later received her BA in Psychology from Evergreen State College in Washington State.
 She worked as a counselor in a program for pregnant incarcerated teens, the first of its kind in the US.
 She also has extensive experience working in the fields of domestic violence and sexual assault prevention.
-She went on to study midwifery and women’s health and earned her RN degree in 1997.
-She worked as an OB nurse, postpartum home visit nurse and lactation counselor for Stephens Memorial Hospital in Norway, Maine.
-She served on the Board of Directors for Birthwise Midwifery School from 1999 to 2007 and was chair of that board in the later years.
+She earned her RN degree in 1997.
+She served on the Board of Directors for Birthwise Midwifery School from 1999 to 2007.
 She also served on the Board of Casco Public Library from 2004 to 2010.
-For the past three years, Ruth has served on the board of the French School of Maine in Freeport.
+Ruth has served on the School Council of the French School of Maine in Freeport since 2010.

-She is the founder of Friends of Baxter Academy, an organization created in May 2012 to offer support to the founding and start-up of BA.
+Ms. Dean was one of the founders of Friends of Baxter Academy, an organization created in May 2012 to offer support for the founding and start-up of BA.
 She has also served on the school’s Advisory Board.
-For the past fourteen years, Ruth has been active as a homeschool mother.
-Her oldest daughter will head off to Smith College this fall, her 14-year-old daughter will attend Baxter, and her 9-year-old son will continue to attend the French School of Maine.
-They live in South Portland.
+For the past fourteen years, Ms. Dean has been active as a homeschool mother.
+Her family lives in South Portland.